Is PTSD a Reason to Keep Drinking When My Flashbacks Won’t Go Away?

 As alcohol tends to produce a calming effect when consumed, it can be easy for a person to turn to drinking in the face of flashback episodes, but is PTSD a reason to keep drinking when flashbacks keep re-occurring?
 Since alcohol’s effects only work to aggravate the underlying problem, the answer is no.

 Understanding alcohol’s short- and long-term effects on PTSD flashbacks can help you take the necessary steps to get needed treatment help.
-If you’re considering treatment, please don’t hesitate to call our toll-free helpline at to speak with one of our phone counselors.
+If you’re considering treatment, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.

 One of the most disruptive symptoms of PTSD takes the form of flashback episodes.
 Flashbacks can be triggered by smells, sounds or any number of cues that call the traumatic event to mind.